WICG/webmonetization/docs/remove-ads.md

 ## How Does it Work?

 This works a little bit differently from the [exclusive content example](/docs/exclusive-content).
 The ad is not added to the page at all until you decide to show ads.
-That means images and trackers are not loaded for Web-monetized visitors _(although in the example we're only loading an annoying `<marquee>` tag)_.
+That means images and trackers are not loaded for web monetized visitors _(although in the example we're only loading an annoying `<marquee>` tag)_.

 ```js
 const adCode = 'Ad! <marquee width=200>Buy product A!</marquee> Ad!'